paritytech/json-rpc-interface-spec/src/api/chainHead_unstable_storage.md

 If `items` contains multiple identical or overlapping queries, the JSON-RPC server can choose whether to merge or not the items in the result.
 For example, if the request contains two items with the same key, one with `hash` and one with `value`, the JSON-RPC server can choose whether to generate two `item` objects, one with the value and one with the hash, or only a single `item` object with both `hash` and `value` set.
 The JSON-RPC server is encouraged to notify as soon as possible of the information at its disposal, without waiting for missing information.

-It is allowed (but discouraged) for the JSON-RPC server to provide the same information multiple in the result, for example providing the `value` field of the same `key` twice.
+It is allowed (but discouraged) for the JSON-RPC server to provide the same information multiple times in the result, for example providing the `value` field of the same `key` twice.
 Forcing the JSON-RPC server to de-duplicate items in the result might lead to unnecessary overhead.

 If a `{"event": "waiting-for-continue"}` notification is generated, the subscription will not generate any more notification unless the JSON-RPC client calls the `chainHead_unstable_storageContinue` JSON-RPC function.
 The JSON-RPC server is encouraged to generate this event after having sent a certain number of bytes to the JSON-RPC client in order to avoid head-of-line-blocking issues.